crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 Start by scanning the output quickly.
-Do not try to understand the entire output, which we will break down in detail later in this article.
+Do not try to understand the entire output, which we will review later in this article.

 {% highlight text linenos mark_lines="1 2"  %}